Politics and Sociology BSc (Hons) – 2022 entry

 Politics and Sociology placements

-All our BSc programmes have the option of a Professional Training placement after your second year.
-You can either take a politics and sociology-related work placement or study politics and sociology overseas, or a combination of the two.
+You can either take a politics and sociology-related work placement, study politics and sociology overseas, or a combination of the two.

-The distinguishing feature of our degree programmes is their applied nature.
-You will be taught how to apply theoretical understandings of politics and international relations to world events and issues.
-Additionally, we equip students with the skills necessary to find a placement.
+The distinguishing feature of our degree course is its focus on application.
+You’ll be taught how to apply theoretical understandings of politics and sociology to world events and issues.
+We’ll also equip you with the skills necessary to find a placement.

 Applying for placements